kmpf/uap/doc/source/steps.rst

    }

 **Options:**
   - **adapter1** (str, required) -- Adapter sequence expected to be found in mate 1 reads [current: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACNNNNNNATCTCGTATGCCGTCTTCTGCTTG]

   - **adapter2** (str, optional) -- Adapter sequence expected to be found in mate 2 reads [current: AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT]

   - **collapse** (bool, required) -- When set, paired ended read alignments of --minalignmentlength or more bases are combined into a single consensus sequence, representing the complete insert, and written to either basename.collapsed or basename.collapsed.truncated (if trimmed due to low-quality bases following collapse); for single-ended reads, putative complete inserts are identified as having at least --minalignmentlength bases overlap with the adapter sequence, and are written to the the same files [current:off]

   - **cores** (int, optional) -- workaround to specify cores for grid engine and threads ie
     - default value: 1

   - **identify-adapters** (bool, optional)
   - **maxlength** (int, optional) -- Reads longer than this length are discarded following trimming [current: 4294967295]

   - **maxns** (int, optional) -- Reads containing more ambiguous bases (N) than this number after trimming are discarded [current: 1000]

   - **minadapteroverlap** (bool, optional) -- In single-end mode, reads are only trimmed if the overlap between read and the adapter is at least X bases long, not counting ambiguous nucleotides (N); this is independant of the --minalignmentlength when using --collapse, allowing a conservative selection of putative complete inserts while ensuring that all possible adapter contamination is trimmed [current: 0].

   - **minalignmentlength** (bool, optional) -- If --collapse is set, paired reads must overlap at least this number of bases to be collapsed, and single-ended reads must overlap at least this number of bases with the adapter to be considered complete template molecules [current: 11]

   - **minlength** (int, optional) -- Reads shorter than this length are discarded following trimming [current: 15]

   - **minquality** (int, optional) -- Inclusive minimum; see --trimqualities for details [current: 2]

   - **mm** (int, optional) -- Max error-rate when aligning reads and/or adapters.
 If > 1, the max error-rate is set to 1 / MISMATCH_RATE; if < 0, the defaults are used, otherwise the user-supplied value is used directly. [defaults: 1/3 for trimming; 1/10 when identifing adapters]

   - **qualitybase** (str, optional) -- Quality base used to encode Phred scores in input; either 33, 64, or solexa [current: 33]
     - possible values: '33', '64', 'solexa'

   - **seed** (int, optional)    - default value: 22595

   - **shift** (int, optional) -- Consider alignments where up to N nucleotides are missing from the 5' termini [current: 2]

-  - **threads** (int, optional)    - default value: 1

   - **trimns** (bool, optional) -- If set, trim ambiguous bases (N) at 5'/3' termini [current: off]

   - **trimqualities** (bool, optional) -- If set, trim bases at 5'/3' termini with quality scores <= to --minquality value [current: off]

-**Required tools:** adapterremoval, mv, pwd
+**Required tools:** adapterremoval, mv

 **CPU Cores:** 1